 If we stand tall, it is because we stand on the shoulders of many ancestors. ~Yoruba Proverb

-It is because of the courageous leadership of our predecessors and their fight for diversity, inclusion and equity that many of us are here today.
-The following individuals are founding members of the Black Faculty & Staff Association and have been constant advocates for fairness in hiring, retention, and the promotion of Black faculty and staff of the LA Community College District.
+It is because of their courageous leadership and interest in equity that the Black Faculty & Staff Association is in existence.
+The following individuals have been constant advocates for fairness in hiring, retention, and promotion of Black faculty and staff of the LA Community College District.